-Android 10 introduced the Smart Replies feature to the millions of Android users.
-Smart Replies allows quick responses and actions directly from the notification without opening the app.
-Android 10 lets you use suggested replies to respond to an incoming message from the notification area.
+Android 10 first introduced the Smart Replies feature to millions of Android users.
+Smart Replies (now called Enhanced Notifications) allow quick responses and actions directly from the notification without opening the app.
+Smartphones on Android 10 and newer versions let you use suggested replies to respond to an incoming message from the notification area.
 The replies are limited to one or two words, except a few words in some cases.
-Similarly, suggested actions gives you 1-click access to perform actions, such as opening web links or app links (YouTube, maps; etc).
+Similarly, suggested actions give you 1-click access to perform actions, such as opening web links or app links (YouTube, maps, etc.)

-The Smart Reply features are an excellent addition and helpful in many circumstances.
-However, it can be considered as a peek into privacy since the system reads the incoming message.
-It then processes it and makes a guess for a possible reply.
-Google did not announce the usage of data in the Android 10 introductory post.
-But it is safe to count on the same promise as Google made for the Android Messages app earlier.
-Google assured that the data is entirely processed on-device and not uploaded to the Google cloud.
-Hence, depending on your trust level, you might or might not like the new feature.
+The Enhanced Notifications features are an excellent addition and helpful in many circumstances.
+However, it can be considered a peek into privacy since the system reads the incoming messages.
+It then processes it and suggests a possible reply.
+Google did not announce data usage in the Android 10 introductory post.
+But it is safe to count on the same promise Google made for the Android Messages app earlier i.e. data is entirely processed on-device and not uploaded to the Google cloud.
+Depending on your trust level, you might not like the new feature.
 Thankfully, it is easy to disable the smart replies, while it is unknown if Google’s machine learning still collects and processes the data from the notifications.

 Manage Smart Replies (Suggested Replies and Actions)

 Enhanced Notifications or Smart Replies come enabled by default on most Android phones.
 So, it is likely that you are looking for a way to turn them off which brought you here.
 The following guides should apply to most Android phones that run on stock Android or a similar lightly-customized skin.
 This includes phones from Google Pixel, Nokia, Motorola, Asus, Sony and Nothing.
 Phones from other brands might have the settings moved to a different place, so please look around if you do not find it.

 For phones on Android 12 and Android 13